LucidLink supports being run as a back-end volume to backup products such as Veeam Backup and Replication.

 Configure a cache size to meet your requirements.
 You can choose a different cache size or different cache location to allow more data to be stored locally.
 The default cache is 5GB.
 LucidLink reserves 10% of its overall cache for reads.
 This allows frequently read data from the cloud to be stored locally, even if the write portion of the cache is full.
 It may make sense to make the overall cache larger depending on your design goals, and the speed of your network or internet connection.
 A cache of 10-100GB may make sense.

 Configure a retention style to meet LucidLink requirements.
+You can use different retention models based on how you are charged for object storage.
 LucidLink will work best with Backup Jobs with Forward Incrementals and Active Fulls, Backup Jobs with Forever Forward Incremental or Backup Copy Jobs with Active Fulls.
 Due to the nature of object storage, synthetic fulls would result in significant object storage egress charges.
 We also recommend that you use per-VM backup chains for backup storage.
 It may help to schedule full backup operations over the course of the week, to reduce overall bandwidth requirements.

 Note that Veeam Backup and Replication 9.5 U4 with default settings sets Backup Jobs to use Forward Incremental and Synthetic Full and Backup Copy Jobs set without Active Fulls.
-Be sure to change this before sending data to LucidLink.
+If you are being charged for data egress you can change to Forward Incremental with Active Full or Backup Copy with Active Full before sending data to LucidLink.

 LucidLink supports all restore features you would expect from Veeam Backup and Replication.
 This includes instant recovery, application-item restore and search inside a backup file.
 Should restores be from public cloud object storage, there may be egress charges relating to these operations.
 Search operations across large application data sets may take longer than if these were stored on local disk.
 However a standard instant recovery should fetch only the data as needed from a backup set, and stream this from object storage on-demand.